 Visualizing the virus

-resulted in a shut down of much of the country, Skupin began sifting through thousands
+COVID-19 resulted in a shutdown of much of the country, Skupin began sifting through

-Skupin analyzed the data by focusing on bibliometric content from author-chosen keywords,
+He analyzed the data by focusing on bibliometric content from subject headings and

 An interdisciplinary team of SDSU researchers affiliated with the Center for Human Dynamics in the Mobile Age is collaborating with an international group of collaborators led by Gabriela Fernandez to collect and track information about social behaviors, travel and public health

 policies during the pandemic.
-SDSU researchers built the “Track IT COVID-19 Screening [email protected],” a large-scale survey seeking input from respondents from all over the world to
+SDSU researchers built the “Track IT COVID-19 Screening Tool@SDSU,” a large-scale survey seeking input from respondents from all over the world to

 help track the spread of the disease and provide a clearer picture of how people across